Zylann/godot_fast_noise_2/README.md

 How to install
 ----------------

+TODO Provide releases on Github

-Copy the plugin to your `addons` folder (as `addons/zylann.fastnoise2/`).
+Download one of the releases, and unpack it under your `addons` folder (as `addons/zylann.fastnoise2/`).
 You might have to restart the editor.

-TODO Provide releases on Github

 Usage